-- Pulse One Appliances two Pulse One appliances are required: - One will be the Active node and the other will be the Passive node. - The Active node must be fully configured. - The Passive node must have configured Internal and External network interfaces (see below), but typically has a configured management interface also. - SSH access to the management interface of the Active and Passive nodes. - NFS servers configure any required NFS servers before starting to create the cluster, see "Mounting an NFS Server on a Pulse One Appliance" on page 39.

-- DNS to enable automatic failover of Active to Passive, the hostname of the cluster must resolve to the IP addresses of both the Active node and the Passive node. - Managed appliances all managed appliances must run version 9.0R2 or above. - Network connectivity between the Internal interfaces Pulse One state synchronization occurs only via the internal network interface cards (NICs).
+- Pulse One Appliances two Pulse One appliances are required: - One will be the Active node and the other will be the Passive node. - The Active node must be fully configured. - The Passive node must have configured Internal and External network interfaces (see below), but typically has a configured management interface also. - SSH access to the management interface of the Active and Passive nodes. - NFS servers configure any required NFS servers before starting to create the cluster, see "Mounting an NFS Server on a Pulse One Appliance" on page 37. - DNS to enable automatic failover of Active to Passive, the hostname of the cluster must resolve to the IP addresses of both the Active node and the Passive node. - Managed appliances all managed appliances must run version 9.0R2 or above. - Network connectivity between the Internal interfaces Pulse One state synchronization occurs only via the internal network interface cards (NICs).
 Please ensure that the internal interface on the Active node can communicate with the Internal interface on the Passive node.
-See "Configuring Internal Interfaces" on page 48. - Ports between the Active and Passive nodes Please refer to the table below for the required ports that must be open between the Active and Passive node (for when there is a firewall between them):
+See "Configuring Internal Interfaces" on page 47. - Ports between the Active and Passive nodes The following port must be open between the Active and Passive nodes (for when there is a firewall between them):